jimhopp-lookout/testlab/README.md

     tl build

-You can down the entire lab:
+You can down the entire lab (this would only down the containers on the Local provider for example):

     tl down